gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 ## Abstract

-This document describes general ideas regarding contributions evaluation, the principles laid out are intendant to be part of the Evaluation DAO.
+This document describes general ideas regarding contributions evaluation.
+The principles laid out are intended to be part of the Evaluation DAO.

 ## Contents